Statue of Iddi-Ilum: Inscription

 The bottom of the robe bears a cuneiform inscription in Akkadian stating the name and position of the figure, and the deity the statue was dedicated to.
 The goddess has been interpreted as either Ishtar, or a Sumerian equivalent, Inanna.
 The inscription, engraved in ten columns, reads: "Iddi-Ilum, shakkanakku of Mari, has dedicated his statue to Inanna.
 Whosoever erases this inscription will have his line wiped out by Inanna."

-Significance

-The statue is one of three known statues of the shakkanakku of Mari, the others being that of Ishtup-Ilum and the horned statue of Puzur-Ishtar.
-During the reign of Mari's last king, Zimrilim, these ancestral rulers were actively promoted through honorific rituals known as "kispum."
-The statues were also prominently displayed in the throne room of the Royal Palace of Mari.
-The horns in the similar statue of Puzur-Ishtar suggest that he was deified, but the same can not be verified in the case of Iddi-Ilum and Ishtup-Ilum.

 Excavation

 The statue was found during the fourth excavation season at Mari (Winter 1936–1937) by the French excavation team under André Parrot.
 The two pieces of the statue were found in courtyard 148 of the royal palace.